Help: I’m too scared to invest!

 Whilst inflation has been close to 2% for much of this year it was as high as 3% as recently as January 2018 and was 5% in October 2011 .

-Increasing trade restrictions and the UK’s looming departure from the European Union are contributing to expectations of higher import costs: in other words, higher inflation.
+Since the summer of 2018, increasing trade restrictions and the UK’s looming departure from the European Union have created expectations of higher import costs: in other words, higher inflation.

 The second risk is missing the best days of the recovery when it comes.
 This is because it is notoriously difficult to predict how stock markets are likely to move over the shorter term.
 Markets can turn very quickly and these turning points are nearly impossible to foresee.